mattheu/matth.eu-starter-theme/parts/README.md

 # Includes

-All generic reusable template parts should be stored here.
+All template parts should be stored here.
+Use subdirectories to organise them.